About Me

 Hello, my name is Finlay Maguire.

 I’m a jointly appointed Assistant Professor in Community Health & Epidemiology and Computer Science at Dalhousie University.
-Pathogenomics Bioinformatics Lead at the Shared Hospital Laboratory, Steering Committee & Working Group Co-Chair for PHA4GE, Faculty in the Institute for Comparative Genomics, and with an adjunct appointment at Sunnybrook Research Institute.
+Pathogenomics Bioinformatics Lead at Toronto’s Shared Hospital Laboratory and Steering Committee & Working Group Co-Chair for PHA4GE.

-Specifically, this former work involves developing and applying novel microbial bioinformatics and machine learning approaches to better understand the diagnosis, evolution, and dynamics of infectious diseases.
-We largely work on problems related to antimicrobial resistance (AMR) and, in the last couple of years, the COVID-19 pandemic with national and international consortia of clinicians and public health experts.
-Whereas, our broader collaborative data science works includes work exploring online radicalisation with sociologists, patient preference at refugee clinics, and autism-related language-use.
+My research primarily focuses on the genomic epidemiology of infectious diseases.
+Specifically, developing and applying novel microbial bioinformatics and machine learning approaches to better understand the diagnosis, evolution, and dynamics of infectious diseases.
+We largely work on problems related to antimicrobial resistance (AMR) and zoonotic viruses such as Avian Influenza and SARS-CoV-2 and apply our work in both clinical and international public health settings.
+I also work on a number of collaborative clinical epidemiology and data science projects (e.g., characterising online radicalisation).

-To this end the majority of my updates will now be taking place on my lab website instead of this website.
+The majority of my research updates will posted on my lab website instead of this website.

-Before this my doctoral research worked on finding optimal strategies for analysing large, complex, messy biological datasets from a variety of omic resources.
-This included the first ever analysis of de novo single cell transcriptomic datasets from multi-eukaryotic systems.
-In the course of this work I developed several novel computational tools and methods for large scale biological data.
+Prior to this my doctoral research focused on finding optimal strategies for analysing large, complex, messy biological datasets to understand the evolution of endosymbioses.
+This included the first analysis of de novo single cell transcriptomic datasets from multi-eukaryotic microbial systems.

-My full academic CV is available here (last updated: 2023-04-27) A one page version can be be found here.
+A one page version of my CV can be be found here.